logicalclocks/hops-docs/docs/hopsml/experiment.rst

 In evolutionary computation, differential evolution (DE) is a method that optimizes a problem by iteratively trying to improve a candidate solution with regard to a given measure of quality.
 A neural network can be thought of as an optimization problem, given a set of hyperparameters and a lower and upper bound for each hyperparameter value there should be a configuration for which the `quality` (accuracy on the testing set) is highest.

 In HopsML, we support differential evolution, and a search space for each hyperparameter needs to be defined.
 To define the search space, simply create a dictionary with the keys matching the arguments of your wrapper function, and a list with two values corresponding to the lower and upper bound of the search space.
+The wrapper function can either return a single value or a dict of metrics to reflect how the experiment performed for the given hyperparameters.
-Compared to grid search, a metric needs to be returned by your code that will correspond to the fitness value of your configuration.
-You can then specify the direction to optimize, 'min' or 'max'.
+If multiple metrics are returned then it should be in a dict, also optimization_key needs to be set to indicate the value of which key should reflect the performance of the hyperparameter combination.
+You can then specify the direction to optimize: Direction.MIN or Direction.MAX.

 ::

     search_dict = {'learning_rate': [0.001, 0.0001], 'dropout': [0.45, 0.7]}

     def training(learning_rate, dropout):
-        # model.eval corresponds to your own code, which results in a metric
+        # model.eval corresponds to your own code, which results in accuracy and loss for the model
-        metric = model.eval(learning_rate, dropout)
+        acc, loss = model.eval(learning_rate, dropout)
-        return metric
+        return {'accuracy': acc, 'loss': loss, 'plot': 'image_file.png'}

 After defining the training code and the hyperparameter bounds, the next step is to tune some hyperparameters for the differential evolution algorithm and start the actual training.
 This is done using the *experiment* module from the hops python library.

 ::

     from hops import experiment
-    experiment.evolutionary_search(training, args_dict_grid, direction='max')
+    from hops.experiment import Direction
+    experiment.differential_evolution(training, search_dict, direction=Direction.MAX, optimization_key='accuracy')

 Provided that you selected a wide enough search space for every hyperparameter you should see a gradual improvement as you train for an increasing number of generations.